DilanCF/CMSC412_notes/lecture/Lecture13.md

 * No

 What if $t$ == $p$?
 * Better dedicate the processor to the particular task.
-If we take it away at any tiome, will not meet next deadline
+If we take it away at any time, will not meet next deadline

 ![Alt text](img/Lecture13/image-15.png)